elliottrt/legendary-journey/README.md

 ## todo/ideas (in no particular order)
 - change STAGE2_x in Makefile to be dynamically calculated instead of manually
-- allocation for large structures like entries (idt.c) and keyboard (kbd.c) and static files (file.c)
 - don't have standard library function implementations duplicated in stage2 and kernel - maybe a #define for each function?
 - irq handlers should be as short as possible, try to make kbd::kbdhandler shorter - buffer kbd input
 - find CPU features